Combat diver moving underwater with a diver propulsion device during water-based tactical operations conditioning.

 Water-based operations compress multiple demanding physical tasks into close temporal proximity in ways that are physiologically unusual.
 Consider the physical sequence of a typical maritime interdiction operation: small boat transit under variable sea state (continuous proprioceptive challenge, core stability demand under movement), followed by a sustained swim or climb to access the target vessel (sustained aerobic effort, upper body pulling demand), followed by immediate tactical action aboard the vessel (explosive short-burst performance), followed by potential casualty extraction or emergency egress (maximal strength under fatigue).
 Each of these phases makes specific and different physical demands.
 The conditioning program that prepares an operator for each phase individually, but not for the cumulative sequence and the transitions between them, leaves a performance gap that the mission will expose.

 The transitions are where conditioning quietly fails.
 An operator can own each task in isolation and still degrade at the seams: grip going at the top of a caving ladder because the swim in already taxed the forearms, or a boarding sprint landing flat because the legs spent the whole transit fighting the deck.
-Maritime conditioning has to train the hand-offs, not just the events, back-to-back circuits that chain a pulling effort straight into an unstable-surface task into a loaded carry, with no reset between them.
+Maritime conditioning has to train the hand-offs, not just the events, with back-to-back circuits that chain a pulling effort straight into an unstable-surface task into a loaded carry, with no reset between them.
 The foundational framework for understanding what tactical conditioning actually requires, and why water-based demands fall outside standard definitions, is laid out in what is tactical conditioning for operators who want the conceptual grounding before the application.

 Proprioception and Stability Under Dynamic Conditions